-Our Designated Safeguarding Lead ensures that staff know the children who have experienced or are experiencing welfare, safeguarding and child protection issues so that, as relevant, we know who these children are and understand their developmental progress; this means that we are able to make necessary adjustments to help these children to achieve.
+Our Designated Safeguarding Lead ensures that staff know the children who have experienced or are experiencing welfare, safeguarding and child protection issues so that, as relevant, we know who these children are, understand their academic progress and attainment; this means that we are able to make necessary adjustments to help these children to achieve.
 In this way we maintain a culture of high aspirations for this cohort.
-This includes children with a social worker and those previously known to social care; we ensure that staff are made aware of those children in this category.
+This includes children with a social worker and those previously known to social care; we ensure that teachers are made aware of those children in this category.